Northwest

 ALL vehicles must remain on designated roads and parking areas.

-REFUGE IS NOW OPEN
+REFUGE IS CLOSED

 Comments